jdegand/ionic-cat-wiki/README.md

 - `ionViewWillEnter` would be useful for the API requests if the response data was likely to change frequently.
 I don't think that applies here.
 - Doesn't seem like you can use the `inject` function to enable icons in your app.  `addIcons` is function you need to call in the constructor to be able to reference an icon by name in your template.
 See [the Ionic docs](https://ionicframework.com/docs/angular/build-options#usage-with-standalone-based-applications) for more.
 - Tests with template-driven forms need to be async.
 Template forms are not available immediately like reactive forms.
+- Adding a suggestions box under or above the input is not simple.
+There isn't really a good UI component to use.
+Other developers have used modals and positioning tricks to create something similar.
+This [repo](https://github.com/guylabs/ion-autocomplete) and this [repo](https://github.com/saty932/ionic2-searchbar-suggestions-above-content) may be useful for ideas.
+- I added a [typeahead component](https://ionicframework.com/docs/api/select#typeahead-component) to replace the standard input box on the homepage.
+This change matches the DevChallenges mobile design.
+- The typeahead component makes the breeds page a little redundant.
+-  I used radio buttons that the user could select.
+Users need to confirm their choice, and that triggers navigation to the breed detail page.
+- The modal's search input does not allow a user to bypass selecting the radio button.

 ## Continued Development

 - Last images of the `shouldSection` in the homepage are not rendered sometimes.
+- Styling.
+Desktop considerations?
+Ion-grid?

 ## Useful Resources